 What to Do

 Choose some shapes for each holiday.
-I did three: a leaf for Thanksgiving, a tree for Christmas, and a heart for Valentine’s Day.
+I did four: a pumpkin for Halloween, a leaf for Thanksgiving, a tree for Christmas, and a heart for Valentine’s Day.
 You can find some images on your computer or pick up die-cuts or something.
 I free-handed them though, because, you know, time.
 To make sure they’re all similar sizes, draw them on the cardboard in the center of the fat quarters.